What 8 Analyst Ratings Have To Say About Ameren - NewsBreak

 Federal Reserve Chair Jerome Powell copped the blame for sending the financial markets into a tailspin on Friday with his hawkish Jackson Hole speech.
 Rally Stalls: The setback came even as the markets were fighting back from the weakness seen for much of the first half of the year.
 Most assets bottomed in mid-June, raising hopes that sentiment may have reversed.

-Ford Motor Company F and Tesla Inc TSLA shares are trading lower during Friday's trading session.
-Shares of several companies in the auto & auto component space are trading lower amid overall market weakness as investors digest Jerome Powell's speech from the Jackson Hole Symposium.
+Advanced Micro Devices, Inc. AMD and NVIDIA Corporation NVDA shares are trading lower Friday morning.
+Shares of several companies at large in the broader communications, entertainment and media industry are trading lower amid overall market weakness as investors digest Jerome Powell's speech from the Jackson Hole Symposium.
 Aggressive monetary policy could continue to weigh on economic sentiment.

 Jim Cramer Prefers McDonald's Over This Stock: 'I Think McDonald's Is Going To $300'